Survivor Series (1995): Storylines

 Another predominant rivalry heading into the event was over the Wildcard Survivor Series elimination match, pitting Shawn Michaels, British Bulldog, Ahmed Johnson and Sycho Sid against Razor Ramon, Owen Hart, Yokozuna and Dean Douglas.
 On the October 23 edition of Raw, the WWF President Gorilla Monsoon made the match to make rivals team with each other and teammates compete against each other, forcing Bulldog to compete against his allies in Camp Cornette.
 Ramon and Douglas had been feuding with each other since the September 11 edition of Raw when Douglas interfered in Ramon's match with British Bulldog.
 At In Your House 3, Douglas defeated Ramon in a standard wrestling match.
 On the September 25 edition of Raw, Douglas was made the #1 contender for Shawn Michaels' WWF Intercontinental Championship.
 A week before their match at In Your House 4, Michaels had been attacked in a club in Syracuse, New York.
 As a result, at In Your House 4, Michaels forfeited the title to Douglas.
 However, Douglas was forced to defend his newly won title against Ramon, who defeated Douglas for the title.
 Michaels and Sid's rivalry dated back to the February 20 edition of Raw, when Michaels introduced Sid as his new bodyguard for his WWF World Heavyweight Championship title shot against Diesel at WrestleMania XI.
 However, despite Sid's interference, Michaels was defeated by Diesel.
-As a result, on April 3 edition of Raw, Michaels informed Sid that he was no longer needed.
+As a result, on the April 3 edition of Raw, Michaels informed Sid that he was no longer needed.
 Sid became angry and he attacked Michaels by powerbombing him three times, putting Michaels out of action for six weeks.
-This led to an Intercontinental Championship match between Michaels and Sid on September 11 edition of Raw, which Michaels retained by defeating Sid.
+This led to an Intercontinental Championship match between Michaels and Sid on the September 11 edition of Raw, which Michaels retained by defeating Sid.
 Ahmed Johnson, meanwhile, entered into the discussion shortly after his debut on the October 23, 1995 edition of Monday Night Raw when he became the second person after Lex Luger to bodyslam Yokozuna, thus starting a rivalry with him.